jimmy0017/ecs_micro_bit_adaptation/04_Light-up Writstband/readme.md

 Figure 1:  [Paper Circuit to Sewn Circuit](https://drive.google.com/open?id=0Bxk0iHqkw1WFN2tnYmlvMHFkMTQ)

 ### Introduce Electronic Wristband or Decorative Cuff (5 min)
 * The finished project can be worn as a wristband or cuff and can also be used to decorate backpacks, chairs, etc. Show some samples.
-See E-Textiles Technical Guide: Activity 3: Electronic Wristband [link to (pp. 58)]
+See E-Textiles Technical Guide: Activity 3: Electronic Wristband [(pp. 58)]
 * Explain that students will create their wristband through an iterative design process
 	* First they will learn to sew a simple circuit with a single LED
 	* Then they will craft a wristband with 3 LEDs